Curator, Chinese collections,

 Sascha Priewe joined the British Museum in 2009.
 He is a curator in the Department of Asia, where his responsibilities include the ancient Chinese collections, in particular metalwork, sculpture and jade, and the Korean collections.

 His main research interest is Chinese archaeology with a particular focus on the archaeology of Neolithic and Bronze Age China, specifically issues of interaction and exchange as well as religion and ritual.
-Further research interests include the archaeology of the Northern and Southern, Sui and Tang dynasties, and the formation and display of East Asian (archaeological) collections.
+Further research interests include the archaeology of the Northern and Southern, Sui and Tang dynasties, and the formation and display of East Asian (archaeological) collections, and issues in the field of museum studies.

 - Chinese bronze mirrors in the British Museum and Royal Ontario Museum